The Decaf Project

 The Swiss Water Process is celebrated for its chemical-free approach to decaffeination.
 It begins by soaking green coffee beans in hot water, which opens the beans’ pores and allows the caffeine to dissolve.
 The coffee is then immersed in a 'Green Coffee Extract (GCE)', a solution containing all the soluble solids found in coffee except for caffeine.
 Through a process of diffusion, the caffeine migrates from the beans to the GCE.
 The caffeine is then removed from the GCE using a proprietary carbon filtration system, allowing the GCE to be reused.

-The Global Tasting Event: tbc by James
+The Global Tasting Event: Sunday 15th December with James Hoffmann

 If you’re new to cupping, don’t worry—we’ve got you covered with a detailed guide to setting up a cupping session at home.
 And while the live tasting event may be a highlight for many, of course the coffees can be enjoyed using any brew method at any time.